Training and consultation for colleges and universities

 - Direct training for staff and/or students around mental health.

 - Charlie Waller training and mental health resources to support institutional initiatives.

 - Access to the trainer for ongoing consultation and support around generic (not student-specific) mental health issues and new development ideas for the institution.
 (This would not be supervisory input, but a general consultative space in which to discuss project identification and development.)

 Being a student can be an important period in life.
 Students today face new experiences, challenges and some unique pressures that can contribute to changes in mental health.

 Higher and further education institutions care deeply about their students.
-Their primary purpose is to educate, to help students gain qualifications, to progress in work and further study, however we know that they also need to support them to gain skills to lead happy, successful lives.
+Their primary purpose is to educate, to help students gain qualifications, and to progress in work and further study.
+However, we know that they also need to support them to gain skills to lead happy, successful lives.

-Underpinning all our HE FE Programmes is a belief in a “partnership” approach that embeds a positive mental health culture within the ethos of the organisation.
+Underpinning all our higher and further education programmes is a belief in a partnership approach that embeds a positive mental health culture within the ethos of the organisation.

 Who is the training for?